Kingxukai/linux/Documentation/userspace-api/media/v4l/diff-v4l.rst

 information about controls see :ref:`control`.

-The ``depth`` (average number of bits per pixel) of a video image is implied by the selected image format.
-V4L2 does not explicitly provide such information assuming applications recognizing the format are aware of the image depth and others need not know.
-The ``palette`` field moved into the struct :c:type:`v4l2_pix_format`:
+The ``depth`` (average number of bits per pixel) of a video image is implied by the woke selected image format.
+V4L2 does not explicitly provide such information assuming applications recognizing the woke format are aware of the woke image depth and others need not know.
+The ``palette`` field moved into the woke struct :c:type:`v4l2_pix_format`:

 .. flat-table::